top of page

 Global Nutrition Virtual Exchange

-During this semester we did a "Global Nutrition Virtual Exchange".
-This project consisted of meeting with a nutrition course from the United Kingdom and brainstorming our similarities and differences.
-We got the opportunity to learn more about our culture and theirs through guest speaker presentations and one-on-one meetings in our group.
-The reason for this project was to have an understanding and appreciation of our cultural differences, learn about lifestyle behaviors, build intercultural communication skills, and develop cultural sensitivity to attain cultural competence.
+During this semester, we participated in a "Global Nutrition Virtual Exchange" project.
+This involved collaborating with a nutrition course from the United Kingdom, where we brainstormed our cultural similarities and differences.
+The project offered us the chance to learn about both our own culture and theirs through guest speaker presentations and one-on-one group meetings.
+The purpose of this project was to foster an understanding and appreciation of cultural differences, gain insight into lifestyle behaviors, develop intercultural communication skills, and achieve cultural competence.

 bottom of page